ArfaSaif/Data-Science-Standford/week10/week10lec.md

 - not every operations run on gpu and tpu, everything can run on cpu
 - need to reimplement - develop alogirhtms to be compatible on gpu and tpu
 - all packages are compatible with tpu, gpu, can train using these algorithms

+- for deploying scripts, models and most deep learning applications, python is more powerful, since they are open source, both R and python have similar deep learning packages, like keras in R